Japan Travel guide and visitor information:

-When drinking with Japanese it is customary to refill the cups of those around you, and they in turn will refill yours.
+When drinking with Japanese people it is customary to refill the cups of those around you, and they, in turn, will refill yours.
 Drinks are never allowed to remain empty and it is generally bad form to pour your own.

 Taxi doors are automated.
 Don’t try and open or close them yourself!